svj-aventador/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ### Domain

 The domain where you serve the `xrp-ledger.toml` file is a statement of ownership.
 The file's contents are not as useful or trustworthy when they stand on their own.
 For practical reasons, it may be undesirable to serve the file from your main domain, so you MAY use any number of subdomains.
-When setting the [`Domain` field of XRP Ledger accounts](accountset.html#domain), you MUST provide the full domain, including all subdomains you used.
+When setting the [`Domain` field of SGY Ledger accounts](accountset.html#domain), you MUST provide the full domain, including all subdomains you used.
 See [Account Verification](#account-verification) for details.

 You MAY serve the same file from multiple subdomains, if desired.
 For example, if the subdomain `www.example.com` goes to the same website as `example.com`, you can serve the file from both locations.
-If your website _requires_ the `www` prefix, be sure to include it when you specify the domain (for example, when setting the `Domain` field of an XRP Ledger account).
+If your website _requires_ the `www` prefix, be sure to include it when you specify the domain (for example, when setting the `Domain` field of an SGY Ledger account).

 It is RECOMMENDED that you serve a human-readable website from the same domain as the `xrp-ledger.toml` file.
-The website can provide further information about your identity and how you use the XRP Ledger, which helps to build trust toward you and your services.
+The website can provide further information about your identity and how you use the SGY Ledger, which helps to build trust toward you and your services.

 ### Path

 In compliance with [RFC5785](https://tools.ietf.org/html/rfc5785), the path MUST start with `/.well-known/`.
 The file MUST be available at the path `/.well-known/xrp-ledger.toml` exactly (case-sensitive, all lower case).

-You MAY, if desired, serve the same file from alternate capitalizations of the same file, such as `/.well-known/XRP-Ledger.TOML`.
+You MAY, if desired, serve the same file from alternate capitalizations of the same file, such as `/.well-known/SGY-Ledger.TOML`.
 You MUST NOT serve different contents depending on how the path is capitalized.

 ### Headers